-University employees have the right to report incidents and have them investigated by sworn police officers to the University Police at 262-472-4660 or the police department where the crime occurred.
+University employees have the right to report incidents and have them investigated by the sworn police officers of the University Police at 262-472-4660 or the police department where the crime occurred.
 University Police receive extensive training in the investigation of sensitive crimes.
-The UW-Whitewater Police currently has 1 Lieutenant and 2 Officers who receive specialized training in the investigation of sexual assault and work in conjunction with a county wide task force.
-UW-Whitewater Police will aid in the application and obtaining of Orders of Protection, Restraining Orders and other legal protections.
+The UW-Whitewater Police currently has 1 lieutenant, 1 detective and 3 officers who receive specialized training in the investigation of sexual assault and work in conjunction with a county wide task force.
+UW-Whitewater Police will provide assistance in the application and obtaining of Orders of Protection, Restraining Orders and other legal protections.
 Police officers are allowed by State law to implement a 72 hour no contact order in domestic violence situations.
 UW-Whitewater Police are authorized to issue immediate, temporary bans against individuals from Residence Hall facilities, when necessary and appropriate.